timdressler/psam/README.md

 - **Publications** (e.g., posters, papers) – added as they become available

 > **Note**: No raw data is included in this repository but may be made available upon request.

-> [!NOTE]
->  While this repository might be subject to further changes and optimizations, the repository was further published as a time-stamped, immutable, and permanent version under the DOI above which can be used for exact replication attemps.

 ### Structure